mindhash/arrow-parquet-go/README.md

 # Arrow-Parquet-Go

-This is a pure-go implementation for reading and writing parquest files into Arrow Record batches.
+This is a pure-go implementation for reading and writing parquet files into Arrow Record batches.

 ### Install
 ``` go get github.com/mindhash/arrow-parquet-go ```